Blog Archives

 https://twitter.com/WTFCrazyLaws/status/351320491564351489

 I retweeted and saved it for a reason.
 I pondered in those very words a bit and I couldn’t help but to think that this was directed right at me.
-When you think about it, though, isn’t it directed at likely the majority of hot blooded crossdressers, transvestites and other “T’s” out there?
+When you think about it, though, isn’t it directed at likely a majority of hot blooded crossdressers, transvestites and other “T’s” out there?

 Yes, those of you who can’t pry themselves from the mirror dreaming that you’re either some kind of pantyhose model goddess or high-priced glamour hooker whose phone won’t stop ringing (my hand raised too).
 I’m fairly confident there is a huge narcissistic component to our feminine alter-egos that probably just comes with the territory.